 If you find any problems that are not listed on this page or think we’re not meeting accessibility requirements email firstname.lastname@example.org

-DfE is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+DfE is committed to making its service accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This service is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.